jojo61/vdr-plugin-softhdcuvid/README.md

 Current Status NVIDA:
 The CUDA driver supports HEVC with 8 Bit and 10 Bit up to UHD resolution.
 Opengl is able to output also 10 Bit, but NVIDIA does not support to output 10 Bit via HDMI.
 Only via DisplayPort you can get 10 Bit output to a ompatible screen.
-Thias is a restriction from NVIDIA.
+This is a restriction from NVIDIA.

 You have to adapt the Makefile to your needs.
 I use FFMPEG 4.0